Yufeng-Diao/Drone-Authentication-via-Acoustic-Fingerprint/README.md

 Then create a new environment: `conda env create -f environment.yml`

-You need about 80G of storage space to generate the PKL dataset and models.
+You need about 80G of storage space to generate the PKL dataset and trained models.

 # Audio Dataset Explanation
 - **DS1:** this dataset contained drone audio from No. 1 - No. 8.